ktekinay/M_Crypto/README.md

 - Harness now allows multiple encryption windows.
 - Encryption window hides the encryption key unless that field has focus.
+- Fixed bug in AES that could lead to a crash (using a Ptr to overwrite the bounds of a MemoryBlock by one byte).

 __2.2.1__ (Oct.
 7, 2017)